featurevisor/featurevisor/docs/use-cases/testing-in-production.md

 ## Letting QA team access the feature

-Even though the feature itself is disabled in production for everyone, we still wish our QA team to be able to access it so they can perform their testing and let the feature owning team know about it before they proceed to roll it out for everyone later.
+Even though the feature itself is disabled in production for everyone, we still wish our QA team to be able to access it so they can perform their testing and let the feature owning team know about the results before they proceed to roll it out for everyone later.

 Given the `wishlist` feature is bucketed against `userId` attribute, we need to know the User IDs of all QA team members first.
 Once that's in hand, those User IDs can be embedded directly targeting an environment of the feature flag.